EvolvingSysadmin/Sysadmin-Toolkit/docs/Host-Administration.md

 ## Get-ProcessTime.vbs
 - Tool: [Get-ProcessTime.vbs](/tools/hosts/info/Get-ProcessTime.vbs)
 - Description: Visual Basic script that generates a txt file with process time information in the same directory where it is run
-- Use Case: run this script to onbtain process information for a given host
+- Use Case: run this script to obtain process information for a given host
 - Usage:
   - Command: `C:\> .\Get-ProcessTime.vbs`
   - Result: a file called `ProcessList.txt` will be generated in the same directory where the script is run